-Allowing the Office to retain and use all of its fee revenues is absolutely necessary if it is to follow through with the beginning steps taken of addressing quality and pendency issues and carrying out its new responsibilities under the America Invents Act.
-The Office must have a guarantee of such funding in order to intelligently plan for and meet the multitude of challenges facing the Office, and its users deserve no less.
+Allowing the USPTO to retain and use all of its fee revenues is absolutely necessary if it is to follow through with the beginning steps taken of addressing quality and pendency issues and carrying out its continued responsibilities under the AIA.
+The USPTO must have a guarantee of such funding in order to intelligently plan for and meet the multitude of challenges facing the Office, and its users deserve no less.

 Recent events point out the unpredictable climate in which the USPTO continues to operate, demonstrating why it is essential to pass this legislation.
-True patent law reform and improvements at the USPTO depend on the Office's fiscal ability to meet its growing challenges.
+True patent law reform and improvements at the USPTO depend on the USPTO's fiscal ability to meet its growing challenges.
 The time has come for Congress to ensure, once and for all, the long-term financial stability of the USPTO by enacting H.R.
-3349.
+1832.